Kushan Empire: Kanishka I (c. 127 – c. 150)

 The rule of Kanishka the Great, fourth Kushan king, lasted for about 23 years from c.
 AD 127.
 Upon his accession, Kanishka ruled a huge territory (virtually all of northern India), south to Ujjain and Kundina and east beyond Pataliputra, according to the Rabatak inscription:

 His territory was administered from two capitals: Purushapura (now Peshawar in northwestern Pakistan) and Mathura, in northern India.
 He is also credited (along with Raja Dab) for building the massive, ancient Fort at Bathinda (Qila Mubarak), in the modern city of Bathinda, Indian Punjab.

-The Kushans also had a summer capital in Bagram (then known as Kapisa), where the "Begram Treasure", comprising works of art from Greece to China, has been found.
+The Kushans also had a summer capital in Kapisa (near modern Bagram), where the "Begram Treasure", comprising works of art from Greece to China, has been found.
 According to the Rabatak inscription, Kanishka was the son of Vima Kadphises, the grandson of Sadashkana, and the great-grandson of Kujula Kadphises.
 Kanishka's era is now generally accepted to have begun in 127 on the basis of Harry Falk's ground-breaking research.
 Kanishka's era was used as a calendar reference by the Kushans for about a century, until the decline of the Kushan realm.

 Huvishka (c.
 150 – c.
-180)
+190)

 Huvishka (Kushan: Οοηϸκι, "Ooishki") was a Kushan emperor from the death of Kanishka (assumed on the best evidence available to be in 150) until the succession of Vasudeva I about thirty years later.
 His rule was a period of retrenchment and consolidation for the Empire.
 In particular he devoted time and effort early in his reign to the exertion of greater control over the city of Mathura.